 Professors have received different answers as to why their names were taken off of Ontrack, Ladd said.
 One answer was that having a professor’s name listed on a class could be taken as a guarantee of employment, meaning if the class was canceled before the year began, the union could use that to say they were guaranteed a class.
 But, Ladd said this has never been the case.

 “That's just silly,” Ladd said.
-“The contract states very clearly that you are not guaranteed employment to sign a contract, just your name on the registration site, again, is no guarantee.”
+“The contract states very clearly that you are not guaranteed employment until you sign a contract, just your name on the registration site, again, is no guarantee.”

 The administration gave other answers, such as saying this was how registration has always looked for adjunct professors, but Ladd said herself and other professors who have been at Elon for longer know that this was not the case before they came to a collective bargaining agreement.
 Another explanation is consistency about when names are entered on OnTrack, Ladd said.